JDBDT/jdbdt/src/site/markdown/DBSetup.md

 ## Inserting data
 <a name="Insert"></a>

-Database data may be inserted using one the following methods:
+Database data may be inserted using one of the following methods:

 1. `insert(data)` inserts `data` into the table given by `data.getSource()`.
 2. `populate(data)` inserts `data` like `insert`, but clears the table first using a DELETE statement,